michael-wall/http-monitor/README.md

 The relativePageUrl should include the site friendly URL e.g. /web/xxx/savings/compare-savings-account-rates

 The expectedPageContent should be a piece of HTML content that is present on the page when the widget is rendering as expected.
 In these examples it is the main HTML div tag for the widget in question, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.
 The value should be identical to the HTML string from the page, without any additional leading or trailing spaces or carriage returns added etc.

+**Avoid using a piece of content with carriage returns as it may not match correctly.**

+Click Save or Update when done.

+Use the System Settings export to create a com.mw.monitoring.config.HttpMonitorConfiguration.config configuration file that can be used in the Liferay DXP Cloud Workspace to avoid needing configure for each individual environment manually.

 **Running the HTTP Monitor**